kamalbuilds/SmartNFTs/README.md

 Our main usecase- Easier onboarding for new users.
 Imagine buying some merch from a shop and getting an associated NFT with it.
 Any future rewards or benefits can be airdropped straight into the wallet associated with that NFT.
 To self-custody, user can just move the top-level NFT from the merch shop's website into a wallet under their control, and all contained assets move with it.

+Prime Future usecase :- Building onchain quest like buy 3 products in a week , and when user completes a quest his loyalty nft points get automatically updated using chainlink automation.

 Integrations aimed

 1. 1inch Fusion Swaps via Token Bound Accounts